Lumieducation/H5P-Nodejs-library/docs/examples/rest/README.md

 ## Trying it out

 1. Clone the repository
 2. Run `npm install` **in the root**.
-This will install all dependencies of the example packages and internally link the packages inside the monorepo with symlinks (lerna).
+This will install all dependencies of the example packages and internally link the packages inside the monorepo.
 3. Run `npm start` for the server.
 (Must be up and running before you start the client!)
 4. Run `npm start` for the client (**the server must still be running**).
 5. A browser should open on http://localhost:3000.
 If there is an error, you have to reload the the page, as the server might not be fully initialized yet.